 You have to be a good context switcher.
 Context switching is usually expensive, but you need to make it cheap and fast.

-For the usual freelance arrangement, you have to know how to manage your finances conservatively: this hasn’t really happened with toptal, surprisingly, but usually it’s very easy to go from feast to famine.
+For the usual freelance development arrangement, you have to know how to manage your finances conservatively.
+This hasn’t really happened with Toptal, surprisingly, but usually it’s very easy to go from feast to famine when it comes to software or web developer pay, even hourly.
 One month, you make a ton of money and suddenly you don’t have clients and you don’t have any more work.
 So you have to be disciplined: you need an idea of the average wage, and you need to spend that amount; all the excess needs to be some kind of cushion to help you sail through the uncertainties of doing this kind of work.
-This really isn’t that true for toptal because the stream of clients has been really steady, but it’s still a good practice.”
+This really isn’t that true for Toptal because the stream of clients has been really steady, but it’s still a good practice.”

 “I would try to be disciplined about taking a top-down approach.
 This means getting a feel for the overall structure of the codebase.
 That seems kind of obvious, but as you start trying to understand the code, you’ll be driven to what you’re working on at that specific moment and the specific task you have at hand.
 That will shift your focus from the top-down approach and will put you at the bottom trying to go up, assembling the pieces from the specific parts of code you’re looking at.
 That might be better in the short term for you to fix that specific bug or add that specific functionality, but in the medium term, you’ll wish you’d kept with the top-down approach.
 Then, you’ll have a much better view of the system and how the pieces interact.”